• Skip to primary navigation

 Last Updated on August 12, 2021January 3, 2018 21 Comments

-This post may contain affiliate links.Financial Panther has partnered with AwardWallet and CardRatings for our coverage of credit card products.
+This post may contain affiliate links.
+Affiliate Disclosure.This post may contain affiliate links.
+Financial Panther has partnered with AwardWallet and CardRatings for our coverage of credit card products.
 Financial Panther, AwardWallet, and CardRatings may receive a commission from card issuers.
-Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
+Some or all of the card offers that appear on the website are from advertisers.
+Compensation may impact on how and where card products appear on the site.
+The site does not include all card companies, or all available card offers.
+Opinions, reviews, analyses & recommendations are the authorโ€™s alone, and have not been reviewed, endorsed or approved by any of these entities.

-About a month ago, I was checking out the SoFi events page when I came across a SoFi event that I couldn’t miss – free tickets to the Big Ten Championship in Indianapolis.
-These weren’t just regular tickets either.
-They were in the SoFi suite, with free food and drinks and access to the pre-game VIP hospitality area at the game (i.e. more free food and drinks).
+About a month ago, I was checking out the SoFi events page when I came across aย SoFi event that I couldn’t miss – free tickets to the Big Ten Championship in Indianapolis.ย These weren’t just regular tickets either.
+They were in the SoFi suite, with free food and drinks and access to the pre-game VIP hospitality area at the game (i.e. more freeย food and drinks).
 Check it out:

 Two Free Tickets to the Big Ten Championship just for being a former SoFi customer!